In historic move, House panel votes to advance slavery reparations bill

 The legislation would establish a commission to examine slavery and discrimination in the United States from 1619 to the present.
 The commission would then recommend ways to educate Americans about its findings and appropriate remedies, including how the government would offer a formal apology and what form of compensation should be awarded.

 The bill, commonly referred to as H.R.
-40, was first introduced by Rep. John Conyers, D-Mich., in 1989.
+40, was first introduced by the late Representative John Conyers, D-Mich., in 1989.
 The 40 refers to the failed government effort to provide 40 acres (16 hectares) of land to newly freed slaves as the Civil War drew to a close.

 Still, the House bill has no Republicans among its 176 co-sponsors and would need 60 votes in the evenly divided Senate, 50-50, to overcome a filibuster.
 Republicans on the Judiciary Committee were unanimous in voting against the measure.